Solid VS Engineered Hardwood Floors Comparison, Pros, And Cons In Oxnard

 - You’ve got the option of unfinished boards or pre-finished planks of solid wood flooring.

-Looks of these Hardwoods
+Appearance Of these Hardwoods

-Solid wood floor planks are thinner than engineered wood floors.
+Solid wood floor planks are thinner than engineered hardwood floors.
 Solid hardwood floors commonly have pretty tight joints between planks, and there is a big variety of shades or colors and types that is found with engineered wood floors.

 Solid hardwood floorings are available in 2 ways of unfinished and pre-finished planks.